mwaylabs/titanium-barcode/README.md

     # clone the repository
     git clone https://github.com/mwaylabs/titanium-barcode.git
-    cd tianium-barcode
+    cd titanium-barcode
     # run ant to build the module
     ant clean && ant

+If the build fails, make sure the entries in the buld.properies file point to the right path:

+    titanium.platform=/Library/Application Support/Titanium/mobilesdk/osx/1.5.1/android
+    android.platform=/opt/android-sdk/platforms/android-4
+    google.apis=/opt/android-sdk/add-ons/addon_google_apis_google_inc_4

 The newly created *.jar and *.zip files can be found in the dist directory.
+The module you need is called com.mwaysolutions.barcode-android-$VERSION.zip

 Use the module
 --------------